Romance of the White Haired Maiden (TV series)

-Romance of the White Haired Maiden is a 1999 Taiwanese television series adapted from the wuxia novel Baifa Monü Zhuan by Liang Yusheng.
-Alternative Chinese titles for the series include Yidai Xianü (一代俠女) and Baifa Xianü (白髮俠女).
+Romance of the White Haired Maiden is a 1999 Taiwanese wuxia television series adapted from the novel Baifa Monü Zhuan by Liang Yusheng.
+Alternative Chinese titles for the series include Yidai Xianü and Baifa Xianü.

-Plot
+Synopsis

-The story begins in the 43rd year of the reign of the Wanli Emperor during the Ming dynasty.
-Zhuo Yihang of the Wudang Sect falls in love with the legendary heroine Lian Nichang, disregarding his lover's past feud with his sect.
+The series is set in 17th-century China during the Ming dynasty.
+Zhuo Yihang of the Wudang Sect falls in love with the outlaw leader Lian Nichang, disregarding her history of bad blood with Wudang.

-The treacherous eunuch Wei Zhongxian secretly murders the Taichang Emperor and replaces him with the young Tianqi Emperor, who is effectively a puppet ruler under Wei's control.
-Wei schemes with the Manchu leader Nurhachi to seize control of Ming China.
+The treacherous eunuch Wei Zhongxian murders the Taichang Emperor and replaces him with the Tianqi Emperor, who is effectively a puppet ruler under his control.
+Wei Zhongxian plots with the Later Jin ruler Nurhachi to seize control of the Ming Empire.

-Lian Nichang's senior, Murong Chong, is actually a spy working for the Manchus.
-In order to achieve his ambition of dominating the wulin (martial artists' community), he uses a trick to turn Lian and Zhuo Yihang against each other.
-Lian falsely believes that Zhuo has betrayed her love and her hair turns white overnight.
-She leaves Zhuo in anger and travels to the remote regions of northern China.
-Zhuo is unwilling to give up on Lian and he finally resolves his misunderstanding with her after experiencing hardships.
+Lian Nichang's senior Murong Chong is actually a Later Jin spy.
+To fulfil his dream of dominating the wulin, he uses a scheme to turn Lian Nichang and Zhuo Yihang against each other.

+Lian Nichang falsely believes that Zhuo Yihang has betrayed her love and her hair turns white overnight.
+She leaves in anger and travels to northwestern China.
+Zhuo Yihang is unwilling to give up on Lian Nichang and he finally resolves his misunderstanding with her after experiencing hardships.

-Zhuo and Lian rally a group of martial artists to help them deal with the Manchu invaders.
-The heroes defeat the Manchu army at Shanhai Pass and temporarily halt the invasion.
+Zhuo Yihang and Lian Nichang rally fellow martial artists from the wulin to help them deal with the Later Jin invaders.
+The heroes defeat the Later Jin forces at Shanhai Pass and temporarily halt the invasion.
 By then, the Tianqi Emperor had died and is succeeded by the Chongzhen Emperor.

-Chongzhen believes slanderous rumours and puts the patriotic general Yuan Chonghuan to death.
-Without Yuan to defend Shanhai Pass, Zhuo and Lian foresee that Ming China will eventually fall to the Manchus.
-They decide to permanently retire from the jianghu and lead reclusive lives.
+The Chongzhen Emperor believes slanderous rumours and executes the loyal Ming general Yuan Chonghuan.
+Without Yuan Chonghuan to defend Shanhai Pass, Zhuo Yihang and Lian Nichang foresee that the Ming Empire will eventually fall to the Later Jin.
+They decide to permanently retire from the wulin to lead peaceful lives.